Organizations We Support

 The numbers of people experiencing homelessness and food insecurity continue to increase, and we are humbled by the response of our Congregation and neighbors.
 Did you know 25% of Shoreline residents are food insecure?
 Each Tuesday our team provides meals for Tent City 3, Camp United We Stand, Tent City 5, Camp Second Chance and the Community meal.
 We serve over 300 people each week, often sending our diners home with to go boxes and shopping bags of additional food.

 Many individuals in our community – the young and the old; children, adults and seniors; the healthy, ill and homeless – experience hunger daily.
 You can help by contributing food on a recurring basis to our ongoing St. Dunstan’s collection for Hopelink.
 Just bring your canned goods, staples, and quick meal offerings to church with you and place them in the food collection box in the narthex.
-Keep in mind many of these people do not have places to cook or prepare food, so any cans should be able to open with a pop-up lids, and food should not require refrigeration.
+Keep in mind many of the recipients do not have places to cook or prepare food, so any cans should be able to open with a pop-up lids, and food should not require refrigeration.
 Please bring non-perishable items and place them in the parish hall donation box.
 Items will be brought to Hopelink, “a nonprofit organization working to end poverty in our community.
 Each year they help more than 64,000 people through programs that provide stability and the skills and knowledge needed to exit poverty.”

 See our page about weekly community dinners hosted by St. Dunstan’s here.